 Tub Spout Cover

-You may also want to get a bathtub faucet cover to protect against bumps and scratches.
+These babes are wobbly.
+You may also want to get a bathtub faucet cover to protect them against bumps and scratches.

 This little whale (Baaaaaby Beluga